-January 19-21: Introduction & overview--Conquer your fears & recognize your talents
+January 21: Introduction & overview: Conquer your fears & recognize your talents

-- --Understanding yourself, understanding the audience; putting it in perspective - --How to avoid brain freeze and mouth lock - --Yes, correct grammar is still important; avoiding errors, sounding professional - --In-class exercises with valuable techniques
+- -- Understanding yourself, understanding the audience; putting it in perspective - --Even celebrities struggle; how to avoid brain freeze and mouth lock - --Yes, correct grammar is still important; avoiding errors, sounding professional - --In-class exercises with valuable techniques

-January 26-28: What we can learn from the ancients and the contemporaries
+January 28: What we can learn from the ancients and the contemporaries

-- --From Aristotle to today: A brief (and somewhat revisionist) history of the art of rhetoric - --Presidential presentations still resonate: Lincoln at Gettysburg, the Roosevelts at opposite ends of the speaking spectrum, the Nixon/Kennedy debates--a watershed event here in Chicago, and more - --Dr. King's famous remarks revisited and why they still matter - -- The economy of words: why fewer words/better words work - -- Those in the limelight who speak--techniques to admire and to avoid - --Issue Management: What to do when crises occur, because they will
+- --From Aristotle to today: A brief (and somewhat revisionist) history of the art of rhetoric - --Presidential presentations resonate: Lincoln at Gettysburg, the Roosevelts at opposite ends of the speaking spectrum, the Nixon/Kennedy debates--a watershed event here in Chicago, and more - --Dr. King's famous remarks revisited and why they still matter - -- The economy of words: why fewer words/better words work - -- Those in the limelight who speak--techniques to admire and to avoid - --Issue Management: What to do when crises occur, because they will

-February 2-4: Putting it all together: The formal business presentation
+February 4: Putting it all together: The formal business presentation

-- --How to organize your thoughts, from a great opening to a memorable close - --Getting the words out of your brain and onto paper - --Persuasion: How to say what you mean and mean what you say - --Listening with an open mind and heightened awareness - --Visuals: Why 'more' is not always better; what works, what doesn't - -- The format: An important template and how to use it - --How the dynamics shift during the question and answer period - --How to deal with emotion and the 'know-it-all' - -- Maintaining control, keeping the audience interested and involve
+- --How to organize your thoughts, from a great opening to a memorable close - --Getting the words out of your brain and onto paper - --Persuasion: How to say what you mean and mean what you say - --Listening with an open mind and heightened awareness - --Visuals: why 'more' is not always better; what works, what doesn't - -- The format: An important template and how to use it effectively - --How the dynamics shift during the question and answer period - --How to deal with emotion and the 'know-it-all' - -- Maintaining control, keeping the audience interested and involved

-February 9-11: "I'd like to thank the Academy..."
+February 11: "I'd like to thank the Academy..."

-- --Celebrities really are human; the art of the acceptance speech. - --Going before a live audience: Grace (or not) under pressure
+- -- Celebrities are really human; the art of the acceptance speech - --Going before a live audience: Grace (or not) under pressure

-February 16-18-23: Prepare for business presentations
+February 18: Prepare for mid-term presentations

-February 25, March 1: Mid-term dual presentations
+February 25 & March 3: Mid-term dual presentations

---Formal business presentations delivered in teams with audience critique
+- --Formal business presentations delivered in teams with audience critique - --Also a recap discussion of the Academy Awards & the Tom Hanks theorum

-March 8-10: Spring break/no class
+March 10: Spring break/no class